major macro economic indicators

 Persistent twin deficits

-The current account deficit is expected to continue to shrink in 2019, despite the decline in expatriate remittances and official transfers.
-The trade balance is structurally in deficit due to substantial imports of manufacturing products and oil, which are expected to mark time in 2020.
-The deficit will be contained by the slight increase in exports of mining products (38.2% of the total) and agricultural products (43%).
+Regarding the external accounts, the decrease in the cost of imports due to lower oil prices was offset by imports of medical products as part of the battle against COVID-19 in 2020.
+Dependence on imports due to low local production will continue to fuel the current account deficit in 2021.
+The trade balance is structurally negative because of substantial imports of manufactured goods and oil.
+The deficit will be contained by an uptick in exports of mining products (38.2% of the total) and agricultural products (43%), particularly coffee.
 The low level of external aid will be insufficient to finance the current account deficit.
-Growth in FDI, thanks to government support, should also contribute to the financing and reduce use of the central bank’s foreign exchange reserves (0.9 months of imports in June 2019), which will continue to decline nevertheless, accentuating the depreciation of the Burundian franc and the lack of liquidity in the economy.
+The central bank’s foreign exchange reserves (less than one month of imports) will continue to dwindle, accentuating the depreciation of the Burundi franc and the lack of liquidity in the economy.